 A person experiencing frequent anxious thoughts may find a form of therapy, such as cognitive behavioral therapy (CBT), helpful for reducing the physical symptoms of anxiety.

-However, if these strategies do not help, they may have a condition that requires medical treatment.
+However, if these strategies do not help, the individual may have a condition that requires medical treatment.

-If someone frequently or continuously feels hot with no fever, they should see their doctor.
-A doctor may need to perform tests, such as blood or urine tests, to diagnose the underlying cause.
+If someone frequently or continuously feels hot with no fever, they should speak with a doctor.
+The doctor may need to perform tests, such as blood or urine tests, to diagnose the underlying cause.

-If someone has symptoms of heat exhaustion that do not improve within an hour or the symptoms of heatstroke, they should seek emergency help.
+If someone is experiencing heatstroke or has symptoms of heat exhaustion that do not improve within an hour, it is important to seek emergency help.

-People may feel hot without a fever for many reasons.
-Some causes may be temporary and easy to identify, such as eating spicy foods, a humid environment, or stress and anxiety.
+People may feel hot for many reasons other than a fever.
+Some causes may be temporary and easy to identify, such as eating spicy foods, being in a humid environment, or experiencing stress and anxiety.

-However, some people may feel hot frequently for no apparent reason, which could be a symptom of an underlying condition.
-If people are unsure why they are feeling hot with no fever, they can see their doctor.
+However, some people may feel hot frequently for no apparent reason.
+In such cases, it could be a symptom of an underlying condition.
+Anyone who is unsure why they are feeling hot with no fever should consider speaking with a healthcare professional.